open-quantum-safe/oqs-demos/envoy/tls/README.md

 ### Generate Certificates:

 All necessary commands are encapsulated in gen_cert.sh.
-In order to change the encryption algorith, change the term following "-newkey" flag in lines 3 and 5.
+In order to change the encryption algorithm, change the term following "-newkey" flag in lines 3 and 5.
+All paths in the shell script assume a standard installation of the OpenQuantumSafe OpenSSL fork in /usr/local.
 To execute, navigate to ./certs and run the following command:

     ./gen_cert.sh

+If local installation differs in location, the individual commands can be ran with paths corrected.

 ### Startup TLS Server: